althafdaa/cdp-mock-binar/README.md

 - The status response really bad. all the response returned 200 and i can't catch an error wit trycatch block and need to catch it manually inside try block which is kinda tedious and not best practice
 - And how the `/v1/products` sorted is kinda weird, it is not sorted by Date by default and i don't think there's query parameter to set that up
+- There's an error in .put and .delete method in `/v1/products/${id}`, but i believe the code is fine